 One way to practice

 Rather than trying to relax your body parts in stage one of the practice, see as they relax.
 Imagine how they melt or dissolve.
 Watch the tension evaporate or sink into the earth beneath you.
 There are no limits to your creativity.
 You definitely want to make sure that it helps you to get into the feeling-state.
-Practice regularly to work on an image that helps you to access the feeling of relaxation and healing.
+Practice regularly to work on an image that helps you to access the feeling of relaxation and healing (You could perhaps even do an entire “Dharana 21 day Challenge“).
 This is particularly important in the first stage of the practice.
 Later on we need to let go of all mental forms of fabrication anyways.
 The first stage however gets you into the zone that empowers you to go deeper.
 It’s your foundation, so spend time with it and refine it well.